nus-cs2103-AY2223S1/ip/docs/README.md

 ### Feature-ABC

-Todo: Allows you to create a todo task
+Todo: Allows you to create a todo task <br />
-Event: Allows you to create an event with a date
+Event: Allows you to create an event with a date <br />
-Deadline: Allows you to create an event with a deadline
+Deadline: Allows you to create an event with a deadline <br />
-List: List all tasks
+List: List all tasks <br />
-Find: Find a task
+Find: Find a task <br />
-Mark/Unmark: Toggle the task status (Done/Undone)
+Mark/Unmark: Toggle the task status (Done/Undone) <br />
-Delete: Delete a task
+Delete: Delete a task <br />
-Help: Shows the list of commands
+Help: Shows the list of commands  <br />

 ### Feature-XYZ